US trade deficit drops to $43.1 billion in May

 WASHINGTON (AP) — The U.S. trade deficit dropped in May to the lowest level in 19 months as U.S. exports rose to a record level.
 But the trade gap between the United States and China increased sharply, underscoring the economic tensions between the world's two biggest economies.

-The Commerce Department says the May trade deficit — the difference between what America sells and what it buys in foreign markets — fell 6.6 percent to $43.1 billion.
+The Commerce Department said Friday that the May trade deficit — the difference between what America sells and what it buys in foreign markets — fell 6.6 percent to $43.1 billion.
 It was the smallest imbalance since October 2016.

 Exports climbed 1.9 percent to a record $215.3 billion.
 Imports were up a smaller 0.4 percent to $258.4 billion.